0xcoinymous/demystifyingRandomNumber/README.md

 # new method for attack
-improve in the attack method referred in this article:
+improve in the attack method referred in this article: Demystifying Random Number in Ethereum Smart Contract Taxonomy, Vulnerability Identification, and Attack Detection

+arXiv:2304.12645v1

 ## The smart contract that is attacked